fa-mas/ROS_Quadruped/README.md

 >**Note:**
 >This Repository is a work in progress and serves as a place to take notes, it is not intended to be cloned.
-Readability and structure of the Code need to be improved.
+Readability and structure of the code need to be improved.
 However if you are interested in the project and have questions, don't hesitate to contact me.

 ## 1. Main Components